theanswerengine/the-answer-engine/README.md

 # The Answer Engine

-Collection of micro-algorithms for answering English-language questions of a given grammatical form.
+Micro-algorithms for answering English-language questions of a given grammatical form.

 ## About
 Ask a question in natural English and get an answer.

-[The Answer Engine][theae] first determines the parts of speech in your question using the [CLAWS part-of-speech tagger][claws], then all the algorithms ever written for questions in that format generate answers.
-This is that repository.
+[The Answer Engine][theae] first determines the parts of speech in your question using the [CLAWS part-of-speech tagger][claws].
+Then all the algorithms ever written for a question of that specific format are run on your question and return their answers.
+This is the repository of those algorithms, which you can contribute to.

-## How to use
+## How to use The Answer Engine

 [Ask a question][theae].

-## How to contribute
+## How to contribute a micro-algorithm

-Write an algorithm!
-The easiest way to get started is to [ask a question][theae].
-The site will create a branch for your question type and give you a link to it.
-Fork this repo, write the algorithm, and submit a pull request.
+The easiest way to contribute to the engine is to [ask a question][theae].
+The site will help you create some boilerplate code on a branch made just for you, and then give you a link to it.
+Then you just fork this repo, update your code, and submit a pull request.

-### Coding a micro-algorithm
+### Micro-algorithm code

-* Algorithm code must be written in PHP 5.6.
+* Micro-algorithms must be written in PHP 5.6.
-* They must define a class that implements the `Answerer` interface.
+* They must define a single class that implements the `Answerer` interface.
-* The class name must describe the Answerer's behavior.
-E.g.:

-    `class ComputesBasicArithmetic implements Answerer`
-* The file name must be the same as the class name.
+* The file name must match the class name.
 E.g.: `ComputesBasicArithmetic.php`.
+* The class name must describe the algorithm's behavior.
+E.g.: `class ComputesBasicArithmetic implements Answerer`
-* Any files beside this class file should be in a folder named after the class name.
+* Additional files (if any) must be in a folder matching the class name.
 E.g.: `ComputesBasicArithmetic/`.

 ### The `Answerer` interface

-The stuff your `Answerer` class has to do.
+The micro-algorithm's `Answerer` interface requires the following class methods be defined.

 #### `public static function check_question(array $question)`

 Parameter `$question`: ordered array of the words in the question

-Return:
+Returns:

 * (boolean) `true` if the algorithm can answer `$question`
 * (boolean) `false` if the algorithm can not